sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Likewise, we will thoroughly test the code that we intend to share.

 ESDC already has experience in this area in our security teams and the Computer Emergency Response Team for the institutions (CERT-EU), and from EU-FOSSA/EU-FOSSA2.

+Notes:

+Security and privacy methods and tools should be made available for all to ensure that this practice can be accomplished with the least barriers as possible.

 ### Stay in control